-If push comes to the shove and you need to find the true north without a compass, you must know how to do that to survive.
-We’ll tell you how today!
+If push comes to a shove and you need to find the true north without a compass, you must know how to do that to survive.
+We'll tell you how today!

 1. Shadow-Tip Method

 There are three essential components in using a stick to act as a true north compass: the sun, a stick, and the stick's shadow.

 - Place a stick upright on level ground where it can cast a shadow.

 - Mark the tip of the shadow and wait for about 10-15 mins. until the shadow changes its position.
 When it does, mark the second shadow.

 - Stand on the first mark with your left foot and the second mark on with your right.
 Doing this would make you stand in front of the true north.

 What is the Northern Hemisphere?
 The portion of the globe above the equator.
 The Northern Hemisphere consists of 90% of the world's whole population.